EugeBr/final_project_java_ang/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The Coffee Book is a simple website that uses 2 models, full CRUD operations, and a login/logout process.
+The Coffee Book is a simple website that uses 2 models, full CRUD operations, microservices and a login/logout process.

 Developed with Java Spring and MySQL in the back end and Angular in the front end, styled with Material UI.